 - 1. As we've seen, the Book of Micah contains judgment and condemnation as well as mercy and hope.
-This final chapter finds Micah as one of God's faithful remnant.
-In Verses 1-6 Micah laments the terrible religious decline in Judah.
-The time-frame is difficult to discern.
-Is he writing of the time of Hezekiah when he prophesied or does he have his sights fixed on the future when Manasseh is reigning.
-The truth is, the land was in failure long before the reign of Manasseh exposed the fullness of their wickedness.
-Hezekiah inherited a throne that was plagued by years of corruption.
-Even his reforms could not redeem the land.
-They only postponed the inevitable. - 2.
+This final chapter finds Micah writing as one of God's faithful remnant.
+In Verses 1-6 Micah laments the terrible religious decline in Judah. - 2.
 God's demands upon His people are simple.
-He expects fruitfulness. - A. As God's prophet Micah longed to see this fruitfulness, but as he gazed upon the land he saw nothing but barrenness. - Micah 7:1 NAU "There is not a cluster of grapes to eat" - B. Micah lamented that a Godly man was not to be found in all the land.
+He expects fruitfulness-steadfast loyalty. - A. As God's prophet Micah longed to see this fruitfulness, but as he gazed upon the land he saw nothing but barrenness. - Micah 7:1 NAU "There is not a cluster of grapes to eat" - B. Micah lamented that a Godly man was not to be found in all the land.
 Micah 7:2 NAU "The godly person has perished from the land, And there is no upright person among men.
 All of them lie in wait for bloodshed; Each of them hunts the other with a net." - C. What does God demand of your life?
 What does God demand of our church?
 He demands spiritual fruitfulness.
-Of genuine faith that bears the fruit of holiness and faithfulness.
-Paul described Christian fruitfulness-abounding love and righteousness.
-Philippians 1:9-11 NAU "And this I pray, that your love may abound still more and more in real knowledge and all discernment, so that you may approve the things that are excellent, in order to be sincere and blameless until the day of Christ; having been filled with the fruit of righteousness which comes through Jesus Christ, to the glory and praise of God." - 3.
-Micah begins, "Woe is me!"
-He may have been thinking like Elijah lamenting the wickedness of Israel. - 1 Kings 19:10 NAU "I have been very zealous for the LORD, the God of hosts; for the sons of Israel have forsaken Your covenant, torn down Your altars and killed Your prophets with the sword.
-And I alone am left; and they seek my life, to take it away." - 4.
-Like a true prophet of God, he proclaimed God's judgment that was about to come raining down, but he did so with tears. - Micah was living as one of God's remnant-the righteous in the midst of the wicked. - 5.
-The land was corrupt from the top down.
+Of genuine faith that bears the fruit of holiness and faithfulness. - 3.
+Micah begins, "Woe is me!" - Micah was living as one of God's remnant-the righteous in the midst of the wicked. - A. The land was corrupt from the top down.
 Verse 3 has government officials in mind-the prince, the judge all willing and ready to receive a bribe.
-The "great man" is probably referring to the king. - Micah says, "so they weave it together."
-In other words, they are all in cahoots with one another.
+The "great man" is probably referring to the king. - B. The moral disintegration encompassed every aspect of society.
+Micah speaks of the corruption of even the closest of relationships. - 4.
+We are watching our own society coming unraveled.
+Corruption is all around us.
+How do we live under such moral decline? - Micah speaks as one of God's remnant.
+"But as for me . . ."
+Verse 7 Let all others follow the path of wickedness, but "I will watch expectantly for the LORD; I will wait for the God of my salvation.
+My God will hear me." - 5.
+How does one live in a world where so few seek to please God?
+Where do we place our hope?